 Amalienburg

-Amalienburg at Schloss Nymphenburg is a summer residence and hunting lodge.
-It was built by Elector Karl Albrecht (reigned 1726-1745) for his wife, Maria Amalia.
-Designed by the Munich court architect Francois Cuvilliés, the single-storey building features a unique hall of mirrors decorated partly in silver.
-It is considered a masterpiece of European rococo art.
-Both the design and interior decoration revolve around the theme of hunting.
+Amalienburg at Schloss Nymphenburg serves as a summer residence and hunting lodge.
+Elector Karl Albrecht (who reigned from 1726 to 1745) commissioned it for his wife, Maria Amalia.
+Munich court architect Francois Cuvilliés designed the single-storey building, which features a unique hall of mirrors partly decorated in silver.
+Art historians regard it as a masterpiece of European rococo art.

 Amalienburg At Schloss Nymphenburg